-1) Are Deschner products truly “leak-proof”?
+Expand All Collapse All1) Are Deschner products truly “leakproof”?

 The fluid in our products is sealed by a rolling diaphragm seal attached to the plunger rod and inner body wall, so there is no leak path.
 There are no sliding seals.
 Cushioneers and Kinecheks will operate for millions of cycles without the loss of a single drop of fluid.2) Why is the operating temperature restricted to 40°F to 130°F?

-With some exceptions you can purchase from us direct.
+Yes, with a few exceptions you can purchase from us direct.
 However, many times a distributor can supply you more efficiently, particularly if you are located outside the United States.7) Do you accept payment by credit card?

 Yes.
 We accept Visa, Mastercard and American Express.8) Do you keep any models in stock?